The Bottom Line: Investing in Child Care Pays Off

-How much does access to child care matter to your employees?
-A lot, according to research.
-Employee exit surveys have found child care listed in the top three reasons for turnover, and in a study conducted by the Society for Human Resources Management (SHRM), it takes up to 50-60% of an employee’s annual salary to find a direct replacement.
+Research shows that access to childcare matters a lot.
+Employee exit surveys have found childcare is listed in the top three reasons for turnover, and in a study conducted by the Society for Human Resources Management (SHRM), it can take up to 60% of an employee’s annual salary to find their direct replacement.

-Child care issues also cause working parents to be absent from work for nearly two weeks per year.
-But according to the Early Care & Learning Council, when companies provide child care benefits, employee absences decrease by up to 30% and job turnover declines by as much as 60%.
+Childcare issues also cause working parents to be absent from work for nearly two weeks per year.
+According to the Early Care & Learning Council, when companies provide childcare benefits, employee absences decrease by up to 30%, and job turnover declines by as much as 60%.

-Before COVID-19, Iowa had a workforce gap spurred on by a lack of quality, affordable child care.
-Now, with child care even more inaccessible, parents—many of them women—are dropping out of the workforce at record rates.
-As a result, the workforce gap grows ever wider.
+With childcare even more inaccessible today than before the pandemic, parents—many of them women—are dropping out of the workforce at record rates.
+As a result, the workforce gap continues to grow wider.

-Members of the Iowa Business and Child Care Coalition recognize that child care is an issue for the state, and that we must act NOW to address it.
-We are grateful for our business partners who are dedicated to this exploring this issue for the benefit of businesses and families all across Iowa.
+We are grateful for our business partners who are dedicated to exploring this issue for the benefit of businesses and families all across Iowa.

 Dave Arens